 But every gift comes with a an equal price.
 My imagination runs wild.

 It's natural for me.
-I never had younger siblings, so I spent very long hours on my own.
-I tend to project my inner world to the outside just like all people do.
+I never had younger siblings, so I spent long hours on my own.
+I tend to project my inner world to the outside just like people do.
 I literally live in there and consequently get very annoyed that I have to drag around my humble mortal body as well.
 However my inner world overwhelms, overruns and exceeds other people's worlds the way an ocean outweighs a spoonful.
 Things are so much more interesting, grotesque, humorous, violent, wonderful and versatile in my own world.

 The downside of this is I often imagine what people are like and fill in the gaps with my inner palette of feelings, colours, ideas.
 I give them my characteristics and my intentions.
 I create them anew in my head, dressing them with characteristics they don't possess or imagining that they can't be that bad.